STITCHER: Constrained Trajectory Planning in Complex Environments with Real-Time Motion Primitive Search: SIMULATION RESULTS

 \subsubsection{Time Analysis}

-\Cref{tab:lqmt_SOA_comp} compares the planning times and trajectory execution times of each planner given the six different geometric paths.
-STITCHER's planning times are faster than those measured for FASTER and GCOPTER for every test, and are up to 7x faster than GCOPTER and 400x faster than FASTER.
-It is important to note the computation times for the motion primitive search planner \cite{Liu18:Search_Based} were omitted from \cref{tab:lqmt_SOA_comp} because planning times exceeded several seconds.
-In some cases GCOPTER and FASTER achieved lower execution times.
+\Cref{tab:lqmt_SOA_comp} compares the computation times and trajectory execution times of each planner given the six different geometric paths.
+STITCHER's computation times are faster than those measured for FASTER, GCOPTER, and MIGHTY for every test, and are up to 7x faster than MIGHTY, 8x faster than GCOPTER and 700x faster than FASTER.
+In some cases the baseline planners achieved lower execution times.
 This can be attributed to their ability to treat waypoints as soft constraints, i.e., the trajectory is only required to pass nearby a waypoint rather than through it, as well as the chosen resolution of state samples in STITCHER.
 The difference is most noticeable in the Perlin Noise environment where more free space is available for waypoint adjustment. \Cref{tab:sampling_wp_ablation} compares the planning and execution times of GCOPTER \cite{Wang22:Geometrically} to different algorithm variants of STITCHER evaluating the effect of sampling and waypoint selection in the Perlin Noise environment.
 Case S increases the sampled speed set to $|\mathcal{V}_m|=9$, Case W utilizes the optimized waypoints from GCOPTER, and Case SW is a combination of both strategies.
-All the case variants reduce STITCHER's baseline execution time, motivating future work in incorporating waypoint flexibility.
+All case variants reduce STITCHER's baseline execution time, motivating future work in incorporating waypoint flexibility.